mrbeezwax/ItemPlates/README.md

 ### Features
 - Pressure plates activated by specific items
-- Edit pressure plate by typing a command and selecting it
+- Edit pressure plate by typing a command, selecting it, and editing the pop-up GUI
 - Configuration options using config.yml

 ### Future Features